aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/06-set-up-common-dev-network.md

 ### Enable Resource Sharing in AWS Organizations

-This is a one time operation.
+This is a one-time operation.

 1. As a Cloud Administrator, use your personal user to log into AWS SSO.
 2. Select the AWS **`Master`** account.